Last Updated on March 1, 2021 by Alabi M. S.

 1. To introduce the lesson, the teacher revises the previous lesson.
 Based on this, he/she asks the pupils some questions;

-2. Guides to identify and state the uses of air.
+2. Guides pupils to state things that pollute the air.

-Pupil’s Activities – Identify and state the uses of air.
+Pupil’s Activities – State things that pollute the air.

 Pupil’s Activities – Copy as the teacher writes.